19 famous filming locations in the Cotswolds

 Woodchester Mansion is a 19th century Victorian building abandoned mid-construction in 1873.
 Because of Woodchester's isolation and its Gothic character, it has attracted the attention of many with a belief in the paranormal, and ghost stories abound.
 That would explain why it has been featured on Most Haunted Live and Ghost Hunters International, then!

-It was also chosen as Dracula’s castle in the 2006 film adaptation of Stoker’s classic, featuring David Suchet as the eponymous vampire.
+It was also chosen as Dracula's castle in the 2006 film adaptation of Stoker's classic, featuring David Suchet as the eponymous vampire.
+Most recently, camera crews were spotted at Woodchester Mansion filming Netflix's royal biopic, The Crown.

 Slad and Stroud